0x43eba/Obsidian-Iris/README.md

 ### Bug Reports and Feature Requests

 If you detect a bug in Iris, please open a new issue on this project.
 You may also open feature requests with issues, however implementation of feature requests is not guaranteed.

+### Upcomming inclusion in Community Plugins

+I am intending to submit this code to the Community Plugins project for Obsidian.md.
+This is being planned for soon.